Glaucus-M-Alm/Glaucus-M-Alm/README.md

-### Hi there 👋
+### Hi there My name is Glaucus👋

 <!--
-**Glaucus-M-Alm/Glaucus-M-Alm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Learning more about coding
-- 🌱 I’m currently learning ...
-Web-developing
+- 🌱 I study at ...
+Coltec-UFMG, System Development 3rd year
 - 👯 I’m looking to collaborate on ...
 Cool projects
 - 🤔 I’m looking for help with ...
-Stop procrastinating(NLW is kinda helping with that)
+Reaching the next level in coding in general
 - 💬 Ask me about ...
 My day
 - 📫 How to reach me: ...
 My email is: glaucusmiral@gmail.com
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I like Editing and acting.
+I like Editing, acting.
 -->